mathjax/MathJax-docs/tex.rst

 .. code-block:: html

-    <script src="/MathJax/MathJax.js?config=TeX-AMS_HTML,local/local.js"></script>
+    <script src="/MathJax/MathJax.js?config=TeX-AMS_CHTML,local/local"></script>

-If you are using the CDN, you can make a local configuration file on your own server, and load MathJax itself from the CDN and your configuration file from your server.
+If you are using a CDN, you can make a local configuration file on your own server, and load MathJax itself from the CDN and your configuration file from your server.
 See :ref:`Using a Local Configuration File with the CDN <local-config-files>` for details.